fridaytmn/devman_weather/README.md

 ## How to install
 You need Python 3 to execute this script.
 If Python 3 is not yet installed then download it from http://www.python.org for your operating system and install.

+After install Python 3 need use this command

 For Windows:
 ```sh
 py -m pip install -r requirements.txt